 Metropolitan Planning Organization staff and local transit service providers began working in 2007 to develop a coordinated human services transportation plan.
-A plan was completed in October 2007 and updated in 2013.
+A plan was completed in October 2007.
+The Metropolitan Planning Organization staff is currently updating the Coordinated Plan and anticipate its adoption by the Metropolitan Planning Organization at the August 2013 Metropolitan Planning Organization meeting.
 The goal of this project was to develop and implement a public transportation plan for the Rapid City Urbanized Area with a particular focus on providing access to critical services for lower income residents, seniors, and other special needs populations.
 The Rapid City Area Metropolitan Planning Organization has been involved in that effort to ensure the continued availability of federal transportation funds.